-In most cases, companies have employees that live in different regions as an anywhere workforce.
+In most cases, companies have employees that live in different regions as an mobile workforce.
 There is no country standard for the costs of operating a vehicle.
 Employees driving for work in a place with higher gas prices will spend more of their allowance than employees driving in places with lower gas prices.
 That inequity creates winners and losers.
 In fact, employees who find their allowance doesn’t even cover their driving costs are incentivized to drive less.

 Some companies choose vehicle allowances.
 Others use them because they aren’t even aware there’s an alternative.
 Here are two options that help companies avoid the cost control and inequity of a vehicle allowance.